Information for Teachers

 Back to Assemblies

 Deep Freeze – This is by far the “coolest” program we offer!
 At -321F, fascinating things begin to happen.
 Objects bend and shatter when they should not.
 Volunteers will be called upon to see how different objects react!
-(3rd through 8th grade) Only offered March and July.
+(3rd through 8th grade)

 Pop, Fizz, BOOM! – Come explore how matter changes its form through endothermic and exothermic reactions.
 We will use volunteers to help make things pop, fizz, and....BOOM!!!
 (2nd through 8th grade)